Right-handed interactions in puzzling $B$-decays: Concrete Model

 Finally, one needs to verify the consistency of our proposal with the $B_s-\overline B_s$ mixing.
 Since the relevant hadronic matrix element is the same as in the SM, namely, $\langle \overline B_s \vert (\bar s \gamma_\mu P_R b)(\bar s \gamma_\mu P_R b)\vert B_s\rangle =\langle \overline B_s \vert (\bar s \gamma_\mu P_L b)(\bar s \gamma_\mu P_L b)\vert B_s\rangle$, one can simply rescale $\Delta m_{B_s} =(1 + C_{S_1}/C_{SM}) \Delta m_{B_s}^\mathrm{SM}$, after identifying

 Unfortunately, the value of $\Delta m_{B_s}^\mathrm{SM}$ depends on two input quantities which are not well established: (i) $\lambda_t$, that is related to $|V_{cb}|$ via the CKM unitarity inheriting the well-known disagreement between $|V_{cb}|$ extracted from the inclusive and from the exclusive semileptonic decays (see \cite{Becirevic:2023aov}), (ii) FLAG result for the lattice QCD value of the above hadronic matrix element~\cite{FlavourLatticeAveragingGroupFLAG:2021npn} is about $2\sigma$ larger than the one obtained in Ref.~\cite{Cooper:2020wnj} in which $N_f=2+1+1$ quark flavors have been included in simulations with the staggered quark action.
 If the inclusive value of $|V_{cb}|$ is confirmed through exclusive decays, and if the result of Ref.~\cite{Cooper:2020wnj} is confirmed in simulations with $N_f=2+1+1$ sea quark flavors (but by using a different lattice QCD action), then the very accurate $\Delta m_{B_s}^\mathrm{exp}=17.765(6)\,\mathrm{ps}^{-1}$~\cite{ParticleDataGroup:2024cfk} could be used to compromise the validity of this model.
+However, given the current ambiguity of $V_{cb}$ and the mixing matrix element, we cannot draw any firm conclusions.